 Travel Blogs from Fort Myers Beach

-Checked out of my Orlando accommodation and started my day of public transport.
+Another early start.
+Looking forward to my next bloody sleep-in to be honest.
+I checked out of my Orlando accommodation and started my long day which was to involve lots of public transport.
 As long as I could make my train which was scheduled to depart at 10.30am then all should be good.
 The problem was, I needed two bus trips in the meantime to …